JPVenson/morestachio/README.md

 Its possible to use plain C# objects they will be called by reflection.
 Also you can now set the excact size of the template to limit it (this could be come handy if you are in a hostet environment) use the `ParserOptions.MaxSize` option to define a max size.
 It will be enforced on exact that amount of bytes in the stream.

-##### Streams
+##### Variable Output
-One mayor component is the usage of Streams in morestachio.
-You can declare a Factory for the streams generated in the `ParserOptions.SourceFactory`.
-This is very important if you are rendering templates that will be very huge and you want to stream them directly to the harddrive or elsewhere.
-This has also a very positive effect on the performance as we will not use string concatination for compiling the template.
-If you do not set the `ParserOptions.SourceFactory` and the `ParserOptions.Encoding`, a memory stream will be created and the `Encoding.Default` will be used.
+One mayor component is the usage of Variable output strategies in morestachio.
+The output handling is done by a `IByteCounterStream` that wraps your specific output.
+This can ether be a `Stream`, `TextWriter`, `StringBuilder` or anything else.
+For thoese types Morestachio has pre defined Implementations named `ByteCounterStream`, `ByteCounterTextWriter` and `ByteCounterStringBuilder`.
+All thoese types are enforcing the `ParserOptions.MaxSize` property if set and will write your template with the set `ParserOptions.Encoding`

 ###### Formatter
 Use the `ContextObject.DefaultFormatter` collection to create own formatter for all your types or add one to the `ParserOptions.Formatters` object for just one call.
 To invoke them in your template use the new Function syntax: